-select 'BR5P' to erase a character just entered (long press to clear); Info again to continue select 'DR' when the complete encryption key has been entered select 'CANCEL' to cancel and go back to the TKIP / AES options screen
+select 'BRSP' to erase a character just entered (long press to clear); Info again to continue select 'OR' when the complete encryption key has been entered select 'CANCEL' to cancel and go back to the TKIP / AES options screen

-Once the key is entered the radio should connect to the network.
+Once the key is entered the sound system should connect to the network.

-11. While the radio is trying to connect to the network, it will display 'Processing...' when checking the encryption key (if using the WiFi connection) and then 'Connecting...'.
-If the connection is made successfully, the radio will return to the Network settings menu.
+11. While the sound system is trying to connect to the network, it will display 'Processing...' when checking the encryption key (if using the WiFi connection) and then 'Connecting...'.
+If the connection is made successfully, the sound system will return to the Network Settings menu.
 If the unit cannot connect, then it will display a 'Failed to connect' message and will return to the SSID entry screen (step 6).

-Once connected, the network settings are stored in the radio.
-The settings are retained when the radio is disconnected from the mains.
+Once connected, the network settings are stored in the sound system.
+The settings are retained when